Chenluye99/PROF/README.md

   <img src="fig/claude_pref_bar.png" width="20%" />
 </p>

-4. **Filter Both or Correct** Filtering only correct samples with consistency and incorrect samples randomly (Filter-Correct) performs comparably to filtering both correct and incorrect samples with consistency (Filter-Both), while "Both" converges more efficiently.
-This implies that the quality of correct responses is the crucial part for online training.
-Moreover, through experiemnts on more rollout numbers and LLaMA-3.2-3B-instruct, we find that for robustness, especially when the PRM is untrustworthy or out-of-distribution, Filter-correct is the safer option as it constrains the PRM's influence.
+4. **Filter separately:** By comparing the performance with w/o Separation, which ranks and filters correct and incorrect samples together, we find that separate then into two subgroups and balance the correct/incorrect ratio is essential.
+Additionally, filtering only correct samples with consistency and incorrect samples randomly (Filter-Correct) performs comparably to filtering both correct and incorrect samples with consistency (Filter-Both), while "Both" converges more efficiently.
+This implies that the quality of correct responses is the crucial part of online training.
+Moreover, through experiments on more rollout numbers and LLaMA-3.2-3B-instruct, we find that for robustness, especially when the PRM is untrustworthy or out-of-distribution, Filter-correct is the safer option as it constrains the PRM's influence.

 <p align="center">
   <img src="fig/Qwen2.5-Math-1.5B_data_temp1.0_comparison_+-.png" width="45%" />